jbemmel/srl-self-organizing/README.md

 ## EVPN overlay
 The [SR Linux EVPN User guide](https://documentation.nokia.com/cgi-bin/dbaccessfilename.cgi/3HE16831AAAATQZZA01_V1_SR%20Linux%20R21.3%20EVPN-VXLAN%20User%20Guide.pdf) describes how to setup EVPN overlay services.
 The agent auto-configures spines to be iBGP route reflectors for EVPN, and illustrates how VLAN interfaces can automatically be added based on (for example) Kubernetes container startup events.

+## Using LLDP for signalling topology changes
+To auto-configure LAGs, upon receiving an LLDP event the agent temporarily modifies the system name:
+1. LLDP Port ethernet/1-1: h1 event received
+2. Leaf1 modifies its system name: <system ID>-1-1h1 (e.g. "1.1.1.1-1-1h1")
+3. Spine1 receives this and - being a spine - modifies its system name in response, to the same string
+4. Leaf1 and Leaf2 both receive this change through LLDP Leaf1, recognizing its own system ID, restores its hostname to the regular value (which triggers another update) Leaf2, recognizing that the update comes from its peer via the spine layer, updates its internal state to record 'h1'
+5. Spine1 upon receiving the restored hostname via LLDP, resets its hostname
+  4.